Welcome to today's edition of the Rush 24-7 podcast.

 Are these cafe standards actually counterproductive?

-We keep doing the same thing, and guess what?
+We keep doing the same thing.

 We keep importing more oil.

-And yet we're importing twice as much oil today as we did when the first cafe standards were put into place.
+And yet, we're importing twice as much oil today as we did when the first cafe standards were put into place.

 What do you think of that?

-I'm gonna tell you what's next.
+I'm going to tell you what's next.

 Once these cafe standards don't accomplish anything, once they don't achieve their goal, you know what's next?